hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 app.windows {
   // Example using variables from the environment, for safety and ease of use in CI.
-  // You'll need to provide those enviromnent variables with the respective credentials. signing-key = {
+  // You'll need to provide those enviromnent variables with the respective credentials. signing-key {
-      digi-cert-one = {
+      digi-cert-one {
-        api-key = ${env.DIGICERT_USERNAME}
+        api-key = your-username
-        auth-certificate = "path/to/client/authentication/certificate.p12"
+        auth-certificate = path/to/client/authentication/certificate.p12
         password = ${env.DIGICERT_PASSWORD}
       }
   }
-  signing-key-alias = ${env.DIGICERT_KEY_ALIAS}
+  signing-key-alias = your-key-alias
 }
 ```

+You could also hard-code the secret values but the code above reads them from environment variables.
+That's usually a better
+choice when using continuous integration because most CI systems let you store secrets into the environment.

-DigiCert ONE also provides access to your signing certificate, so you don't need to specify `app.windows.certificate` in your config.
+DigiCert ONE provides access to your signing certificate, so you don't need to specify `app.windows.certificate` in your config.

 ### AWS Key Management Service